crispy-whiskers/ChunithmRatingBreakdown/README.md

 Do `pip install lxml` to install the dependency.

-At the top of the file, put the path to the downloaded playlog HTML file.
+Go to the Mythos WebUI, navigate to CHUNITHM, then to your playlog.
+Save the current webpage and place it in the same folder as this script.

-To run the script, just do `python3 analyzer.py`
+To run the script, just do `python3 analyzer.py YourFileNameHere.htm`